 With evolving technologies, the clicks and motor segments adopting new tech applications like beacon technology, smart store convenience, virtual mirrors, robot assistance, etc. to build a revenue-driven outlet.
-This application of AI technologies has been revolutionizing the perspective of the retail industry by providing new roots to effortless and cost-effective store convenience.
+This application of AI technologies has been revolutionizing the perspective of the retail industry by providing new roots for effortless and cost-effective store convenience.
 The data is recorded from the store entrance to exit in various formats and stored in datasets.
 Using big data analytical tools these datasets are further analyzed to extract the required actionable insights to create a more personalized customer experience.

 Emerging trends of AI in Retail: